salcedoe/MtMdocs/docs/matlabBasics/Character.md

 ## Overview

 They say words are little more than horizontal vectors of characters.
-Well, I don't know if they *actually* say that, but I say that, and you should probably know that because, from the perspective of a computer, that is basically what they are.
+Well, I don't know if *they* say that, but I say that, and you should probably know that because, from the perspective of a computer, that is basically what they are.

 In this module, we will learn about character arrays, which are useful for storing information such as names or other such unique identifiers.

-![][letterpress]
+![collection metal moveable types for a letterpress ][letterpress]

 [letterpress]:images/letterpress-printing.jpg